mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

 ## **Exercise 4: Analyzing the Data**

-After Azude Defender learnt about your environment it will be able to share insights pretty fast.
+After Defender for Cloud learnt about your environment it will be able to share insights pretty fast.

 ### **Task 1: Devices Map**